-- As a deterrent to theft and to aid in prompt identification of a lost or stolen bicycle, the Department of Public Safety will provide a FREE registration decal to an owner supplying the serial number or identification number of the bicycle.
+- 1. As a deterrent to theft and to aid in prompt identification of a lost or stolen bicycle, the Department of Public Safety will provide a FREE registration decal to an owner supplying the serial number or identification number of the bicycle.
 Registration of bicycles is mandatory. - 2.
-A bicycle may not be parked or stored on any campus street or lawn or other areas where pedestrians may walk, including sidewalks, inside buildings, garages, any landscape improvements not open to pedestrian use, malls, flower beds, hedges and shrubbery, any outside area designated for other than pedestrian use, or where official signs prohibit parking or riding.
+A hicycle may not be parked or stored on any campus street or lawn or other areas where pedestrians may walk, including sidewalks, inside buildings, garages, any landscape improvements not open to pedestrian use, malls, flower beds, hedges and shrubbery, any outside area designated for other than pedestrian use, or where official signs prohibit parking or riding.
 Bicycles must be ridden on streets only and pushed on sidewalks.
 Designated bike paths may be used. - 3.
-The operator of a bicycle must give the right of way to pedestrians at all times. - Bicycles may not be secured to any tree, shrub, or plant, including average step railings, or any structure NOT designated as a bicycle rack or locking facility.
-An exception is a chain-link fence. - Bicycles may not be left unattended on any sidewalk, street, driveway, loading zone, fire lane, building, porch or patio, or pedestrian mall. - Violations of these regulations will result in the removal of the bicycle by the Department of Public Safety; the owner may retrieve it after showing proper identification. - All violations of campus bicycle regulations are considered minor traffic violations and penalty fees will be assessed accordingly. - 8.
-State law requires bicycle riders to obey all traffic control devices, stop signs, etc. - Special bicycle lockers located near dormitory areas are available through the Housing Office for a small fee per semester.
+The operator of a bicycle must give the right of way to pedestrians at all times. - 4.
+Bicycles may not be secured to any tree, shrub, or plant, including average step railings. or any structure NOT designated as a bicycle tack or locking facility.
+An exception is a - Bicycles may not be left unattended on any sidewalk, street, driveway, loading zone, fire. lane, building, porch or patio, or pedestrian mall. - 6.
+Violations of these regulations will result in the removal of the bicycle by the Department of Public Safety, the owner may retrieve it after showing proper identification.

+- F. All statement of employments in reparation are successful times to a comment penalty fees will be assessed accordingly. - State law requires bicycle riders to obey all traffic control devices, stop signs, etc. - Special bicycle lockers located near dormitory areas are available through the Housing and Residence Life Office for a small fee per semester.